CounterHack/config-review/Authentication_Requirements.md

 Use MFA via encrypted channels for all administrative account access.

->Election technology administrative accounts have tremendous capabilities to do harm if taken over through a social engineering or other attack.
+> technology administrative accounts have tremendous capabilities to do harm if taken over through a social engineering or other attack.
 Protecting them with MFA is extremely important.

 ### Ensure Authentication is centrally managed